ChandraCXC/iris-docs/markdown/threads/fit/index.md

-As it may be necessary to fit data with a model that does not come pre-packaged with Iris, the Custom Model Manager interface is available for configuring and importing your custom table, template, or Python function user models into the Iris fitting session.
+As it may be necessary to fit data with a model that does not come pre-packaged with Iris, the Custom Model Manager interface is available for configuring and importing your custom tables, template libraries, or Python function user models into the Iris fitting session.

 ![Custom Model Manager](./imgs/CustomModel.png)

-After entering the path to the file containing the custom model definition, assigning the model component a string ID, and entering the model parameter information, the custom model component may be installed.
-The next time the Fitting Tool is opened, the model can be selected from the menu of custom model components and added to a model expression for fitting, under *Add -&gt; Custom Model Components -&gt;
+Custom models must be defined in a file.
+To add a custom model, you must define the path to the model file, the model type -- table, template library, or Python function -- the model ID, and the model parameters.
+After installing the model, it can be selected from the list of Model Components and added to a model expression for fitting, under *User Model Components -&gt;
-tables -&gt; "your model string ID"*.
+tables/functions/templates -&gt; "your model string ID"*.

 The fields of the Custom Model Manager window are described below: